American Studies Courses

 Analyzes institutional development of American national government, Massachusetts politics, emphasizing the presidency, Congress, and the Supreme Court.
 Topics include interaction of the three branches of government, the history of politics in the United States, political parties, and interest groups.
 Focuses on current events and public policy issues.
 Introductory.

 Introduction to interdisciplinary American Studies.
 Explores the history, reality, ideology and meaning of American identity.
 American identities as shaped by such factors as place, work, family, political systems, religion and education.
 Focus on how American identities both shared and individual are formed by race, class, gender and ethnicity.
-General Education: Perspectives on Diversity, Self &Society or Historical Perspectives.
+General Education: Perspectives on Diversity, Self and Society or Historical Perspectives.
 Introductory.

 Coming to America